Congressman Denny Heck to run for Washington lieutenant governor

-When U.S. Rep. Denny Heck announced his retirement from Congress in December, the Olympia Democrat said he was fed up with a lack of civil discourse in Washington D.C. and would prefer to spend time at home in Olympia with his wife, and write books instead of running for a fifth term.
+When U.S. Rep. Denny Heck announced his retirement from Congress in December, the Olympia Democrat said he was fed up with a lack of civil discourse in Washington, D.C., and would prefer to spend time at home in Olympia with his wife, and write books instead of running for a fifth term.

 But Heck isn’t through with politics after all.
-He’s running for Washington lieutenant governor in the wake of last month’s surprise announcement by incumbent Cyrus Habib, who decided not to seek reelection this fall and instead join the Jesuit religious order.
+He’s running for Washington lieutenant governor in the wake of last month’s surprise announcement by incumbent Cyrus Habib, who decided not to seek reelection and instead join the Jesuit religious order.

 In announcing his candidacy Thursday, Heck was endorsed by former Gov. Christine Gregoire, who said Heck will bring a steady hand to the office and use it to promote the state’s economy.